-1The economic analysis utilizing G2CRM is not anticipated to involve significant complexity due to both the limited nonstructural measures-only focus and the level of experience of the lead economic modeler.
-As a result of these considerations, and coordination with the PCX-CSRM, the team is moving forward with a Targeted ATR of only the FWOP condition.
+&lt;sup>1The economic analysis utilizing G2CRM is not anticipated to involve significant complexity due to both the limited nonstructural measures-only focus and the level of experience of the lead economic modeler (senior economist and member of the PCX-CSRM).
+As a result of these considerations, and per coordination with additional members of the PCX-CSRM, the team is moving forward with a Targeted ATR of only the FWOP condition.
 However, the team will ensure that a description of the proposed (but not yet modeled) FWP model criteria and assumptions will be included in the Targeted ATR to still allow for technical review of the intended FWP path forward.